Eppo-exp/eppo-docs/docs/administration/email-notifications.md

 ![Enable system wide email notifications](/img/administration/system-wide-email-notifications.png)

 You can select specific email addresses to receive notifications for **ANY** experiment in Eppo.
-This is particularly good option for email groups where the notification can be sent to a relevant group of people.
+This is a particularly good option for email groups where the notification can be sent to a relevant group of people.

 Only experiment traffic imbalances and experiment refresh errors are available for system-wide email notifications.